The lawyer you hire and the legal process you choose for your divorce matters more than you think.

 Before filing for divorce, take time to prepare yourself for the journey ahead.
 Start by setting the foundation:

-• Not sure what you need?
+Not sure what you need?
 Or whether you need a full time lawyer on your case?
-Join one of my legal coaching cohorts to help you get organized and started with professional guidance and structure.
+Complete my 4-day divorce planning and preparation workshop, My Divorce Launchpad to help you get organized and started with professional guidance and structure.
+At the end of the 4-day program attend a one-hour legal consultation with Jennifer for personalized advice and guidance (inlcuded).

 This critical pre-filing stage helps you: